return42/sphkerneldoc/linux_src_doc/fs/ubifs/tnc_c.rst

 Description
 -----------

-This is a "fallible" version of the '\ :c:func:`resolve_collision`\ ' function which does not panic if one of the nodes referred to by TNC does not exist on the media.
+This is a "fallible" version of the 'resolve_collision()' function which does not panic if one of the nodes referred to by TNC does not exist on the media.
 This may happen when replaying the journal if a deleted node was Garbage-collected and the commit was not done.
 A branch that refers to a node